DiscreteTom/batcave/README.md

   # `Duplicated remote path: Documents`
   - local: /home/ubuntu/doc
     remote: Documents
-  # you can use glob filters to filter files
+  # you can use filters to filter files
   - local: /home/ubuntu/Musics
+    options: # local options
+      dryrun: true
-    filters:
+    filters: # local filters
-      - exclude: "*" # use glob expression to exclude files
+      - exclude: "*"
-      - include: "*.mp4" # use include to escape from exclude
+      - include: "*.mp4"
 # same rules as the upload
 # by default, download tasks will be executed after upload tasks
 download:
   - local: ~/Documents
-filters: # global filters
-  - exclude: "**/node_modules"
 ```

 Then you can use `batcave backup.yml` to backup your files.